jeff-hykin/universify/story.md

 <br>
 Windows comes with Powershell/CMD.
 Minimal Linux and MacOS come with bash/zsh/dash/sh.
 So there is no unified script that runs out-of-the-box all major systems... right?
 <br><br>
-Allow me to guide you down a wonderful rabbit hole.
-Not only are universal scripts possible, they're practical.
+Allow me to be a guide down this wonderful rabbit hole.
+Not only are universal scripts possible, they're practically practical.

 # Part 1: Semi-Universal Scripts